Lemiru/jp-to-en-translation-overlay/README.md

 - Link threshold (a threshold that controls how certain text detection model must be to combine areas that are part of the same text)
 - Low text (value that affects padding of detected text areas.
 The smaller the value, the more padding will it have)

+After setting everything up all you need to do now is to press the "Start" button (or use the Ctrl + Shift + T hotkey) in order to activate the overlay.

 ## Examples
 Here are some examples of the translation results of the app with original image for comparison.